LafeLabs/thing/README.md

 sudo chmod -R 0777 *
 </pre>

-That Raspberry Pi is now set up to act as a server on the OW.
-Log that Pi onto a local wifi hotspot, and if you hover the mouse over the wifi logo in the upper right corner of the screen, you can get the ip address.
-To log users on the local wifi onto the server, use a [hyperlink](scrolls/hyperlink.md), either a QR code scanable on the screen or a text URL which can be copied and pasted via text message, email, pastebin, or chat.
+That Raspberry Pi is now set up to act as a Geometron server.
+Log that Pi onto a local wifi hotspot, then go to the link at the top of the screen to get a QR code and link for that server.

 ![](https://i.imgur.com/iH9gFJC.jpg)

-To evolve the system, you can make Geometron/OW applications yourself by cloning the git repository to your local machine, editing the code, pushing it to your own git repository, and pointing the replicator code to your new repository.
+To evolve the system, you can make Geometron applications yourself by cloning the git repository to your local machine, editing the code, pushing it to your own git repository, and pointing the replicator code to your new repository.
 Files are edited using [editor.php](editor.php).
 After files have been modified, the dna file for the replicator is generated by running the script dnagenerator.php.
 Then when you push your github repository to a public place, you can modify the line in replicator.php which points to the dna file and point it instead to the global link to the raw text version of your dna file.

 For local development, we use the built in web server in PHP, running it from the command line via: